Israel–Russia relations: Soviet Union

 In May 1947, Soviet Deputy Foreign Minister Andrei Gromyko told the United Nations that the Soviets supported the partition of Palestine into a Jewish and an Arab state.
 The Soviet Union and its satellite states voted in November 1947 for the UN Partition Plan for Palestine.

+The Soviet Union provided diplomatic support for the founding of Israel and supported its admission to the UN.
 On 17 May 1948, three days after Israel declared its independence, the Soviets officially recognized Israel.

-Golda Meir was appointed Israel's ambassador to the Soviet Union, with her term beginning on 2 September 1948 and ending in March 1949.
+Golda Meir was appointed Israel's ambassador to the Soviet Union; her term began on 2 September 1948 and ended in March 1949.
 She attended Rosh Hashanah and Yom Kippur services at the Moscow Choral Synagogue.
-However, once Israel had been established, Stalin reversed positions, favoured the Arabs, arrested the leaders of the Jewish Anti-Fascist Committee, and launched attacks on Soviet Jews.
+However, after Israel had been established, Stalin reduced his support, arrested the leaders of the Jewish Anti-Fascist Committee, and launched attacks on Soviet Jews.

+Soviet-Israeli relations worsened from 1949 to 1952, but the USSR still gave some diplomatic support to Israel and remained mostly neutral in the Arab-Israeli dispute until 1954.
+The USSR adopted a clear position of support for the Arab states against Israel beginning in 1955.

 Relations were severed by the Soviet government in June 1967 in protest of Israeli policy during the Six-Day War and immediately afterward.
 The Soviet Union supported Israel's Arab enemies with arms and training, and Soviet forces were deployed to Egypt during the War of Attrition in which they repeatedly engaged Israeli forces.

 After the Soviets cut off diplomatic relations with Israel due to the Six-Day War, the Dutch embassy in Moscow established an Israel interests' section, which represented Israel in the Soviet Union until diplomatic relations were re-established in October 1991.